Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 ### Encounter Service is not Within Grace Period
 This validation ensures sessions can only be submitted within a certain amount of days after the scheduled date of the session.

-This validation is optional and only runs when "Grace Period Days" on the [business unit](../AdminSetup/BusinessUnit.md) is populated.
+This validation is optional and only runs when 'Grace Period Days' on the [business unit](../AdminSetup/BusinessUnit.md) is populated.

 <details>